brunobord/stardrifter/stardrifter/galaxy.md

 Whatever it is, you initial location or your next destination, you'll have to follow a few steps to generate a new World.

-Pick a "World sheet" (you can use a simple index card if you want).
+Pick a "[World sheet][world]" (you can use a simple index card if you want).

 ## 1. Name your world

 It has to be "Cosmologic". e.g.: Beta Hydri Major, Araknor, Rhat'hiiy'y, etc.
 Use your imagination, there's no established rule.
 Pick random numbers if you want.
-The name of the planet has to be unique, to be able to retrieve its sheet later on.
+The name of the planet has to be unique, to be able to easily grab its sheet later on.
 Again, on the Web, you will find many Planet name generators.

 > **Solo Example**
 >
 > At the beginning of his adventures, Dante is located on the Planet
 > *Danbrilldal*.

 Grab your Hex Map.
-If this world is you Initial Location, and draw a spot in the middle of the map, and write the name of the planet beside.
+If this world is you *Initial Location*, draw a spot in the middle of the map, and write the name of the planet beside.

 ## 2. Distance